Rachel Taow

 2022 C3E Law & Finance Award Winner

-Rachel Taow develops and implements strategies to modernize public–private partnerships to provide industry with efficient access to U.S. Department of Energy (DOE) national laboratory resources, with a focus on commercializing nuclear technology.
-She is passionate about nuclear energy’s role in achieving clean economies globally, fighting climate change, and reaching the national goal of net-zero emissions by 2050.
-Deploying advanced nuclear power will position the United States as a clean technology leader and strategic partner at a critical moment in the global clean energy transition.
-Upgrades to public–private partnership agreements are crucial to these outcomes, as many laws and practices concerning government research funding are not directly applicable to the commercialization of new nuclear technology.
+Before rejoining ISU, Taow fostered these outcomes as the Process Modernization Lead for the Gateway for Accelerated Innovation in Nuclear (GAIN) at Idaho National Laboratory.
+She recognized that upgrades to public–private partnership agreements are crucial to progress in the nuclear sphere, as many laws and practices concerning government research funding are not directly applicable to the commercialization of new nuclear technology.
+To that end, she developed and implemented strategies to modernize public–private partnerships to provide industry with efficient access to U.S. Department of Energy (DOE) national laboratory resources, with a focus on commercializing nuclear technology.
 Taow spearheaded a new agreement model to facilitate multi-laboratory public–private partnerships.
 She also contributed to the recommendation and adoption of infrastructure legislation, passed in 2021, that includes a statutory extension (from five years to thirty years) for protecting data developed under public–private research agreements.
 Additionally, she contributed to the recommendation and adoption of a DOE advanced patent class waiver.

 You might think that passion and paperwork can’t go hand in hand, but Rachel Taow is out to prove you wrong.
 After 16 years of working in the government contracting space, she is more committed than ever to streamlining systems, changing culture, and finding ways to deliver more clean energy via nuclear power across the United States through public-private partnerships.
 A sense of urgency motivates Rachel because the next decade is critical to developing advanced nuclear power, a key component of a decarbonized future.